 Moreover, one ticket will get you admission to three great museums.

 Trip Planning Details for Busch Gardens Williamsburg

 If you’re traveling with pets, they will be cared for in a kennel at the main parking lot for a fee of $10/day.
 Day admission fees vary with many online and local promotions.
-Children under 2 enter the park for free, and ages 3-9 pay about 15% less than adults on a daily pass.
+Children under two enter the park free, and age 3-9 pay about 15% less than adults on a daily pass.
 Season pass holders have a variety of privileges.